lucaswerkmeister/m3api-examples/webapp-clientside-vite-guestbook/README.md

 and then add themselves to the [m3api-examples guestbook][] on Test Wikipedia.
-The authentication and the edit are all done client-side, i.e. in the browser: nothing happens on the server side, and you could deploy the app as a set of static files.
+The authentication and the edit are all done client-side, i.e. in the browser: nothing happens on the server side, and it’s possible to deploy the app as a set of static files.

 ## Usage